-If you want to restore the freshness of ginger for a long period of time so it’d better to know about how to store ginger in correct way.
+If you want to restore the freshness of ginger for a long period of time, it’d be better to know how to store ginger in the correct way.
 There are many ways cited below to store your ginger’s freshness.

-- If you keep ginger in fridge, then keep ginger in paper bag or cotton cloth to restore ginger freshness.
-Never keep ginger loosely in fridge, it will dry soon.
+- If you keep ginger in the fridge, then keep ginger in a paper bag or cotton cloth to restore ginger freshness.
+Never keep ginger loosely in the fridge, it will dry soon.

-- If you want to store ginger for more then 20- 25 days then peel ginger and store it in air tight bag.
+- If you want to store ginger for more than 20- 25 days then peel ginger and store it in an airtight bag.
 There should be no air in the bag to maintain freshness.
-Now you can keep it in fridge.
+Now you can keep it in the fridge.

-- To maintain ginger flavor for longer period of time, you can freeze ginger also.
-Freeze ginger in ice tray and then use frozen ginger as per your wish.
+- To maintain ginger flavor for a longer period of time, you can freeze ginger also.
+Freeze ginger in an ice tray and then use frozen ginger as per your wish.

-There are a lot of other spices that can be added as substitution for ginger and still retain the flavor of the dish.
-But, often the exact zesty and warm flavor of fresh or ground ginger might be hard to replicate, thus it is advised that if you run out of ginger, the best alternative would be to go and re-stock it!
+There are a lot of other spices that can be added as a substitution for ginger and still retain the flavor of the dish.
+But, often the exact zesty and warm flavor of fresh or ground ginger might be hard to replicate, thus it is advised that if you run out of ginger, the best alternative and replacement for ginger would be to go and re-stock it!